-In September 2011 we announced preliminary data from our clinical program to develop SB-728-T for the treatment of HIV/AIDS which is now in Phase 2 clinical testing.
-The data demonstrated a statistically significant relationship between SB-728-T and the reduction of HIV viral load.
-In January 2012 we initiated a Phase 2 clinical study (SB-728-902, Cohort 5) and a Phase 1/2 clinical study (SB-728-1101) for the treatment of HIV/AIDS.
-In December 2013 we presented data from all cohorts of these two clinical trials.
-Three of seven evaluable subjects in Cohort 5 showed a decrease of greater than one log in their viral load during a sixteen week treatment interruption (TI) of their antiretroviral therapy (ART) with one subject achieving a transiently undetectable viral load during the TI period and one subject achieving control of their viral load during TI for a prolonged period (>70 weeks as of January 2015).
-Additional data were presented from the Company's Phase 1 study (SB-728-902, Cohorts 1-3) that demonstrated a long-term decrease in the peripheral blood mononuclear cell (PBMC) HIV reservoir using a sensitive test for integrated HIV DNA in nine of nine subjects over a 36 month period (median decrease 0.9 logs).
-We have enrolled additional subjects into the SB-728-1101 study to define the optimum dose of Cytoxan required to safely enhance engraftment and to evaluate the inclusion of modified CD8 cells as well as modified CD4 cells in the SB-728-T product.
-Two of three additional subjects, enrolled in Cohort 3\ of this study, have demonstrated notable reductions in viral load during a TI from ART which has lasted for over one year.
+Over the past several years we have presented data from early stage clinical trials from our program to develop SB-728-T for the treatment of HIV/AIDS which is now in Phase 2 clinical testing.
+Data from the Company's Phase 1 study (SB-728-902, Cohorts 1-3) demonstrated a long-term decrease in the peripheral blood mononuclear cell (PBMC) HIV reservoir using a sensitive test for integrated HIV DNA in nine of nine subjects over a 36 month period (median decrease 0.9 logs).
+In addition, in this and several other studies we have observed long-term increases in CD4 counts in treated subjects.
+We have presented data that demonstrates an increase in engraftment of modified T-cells after pre-infusion regimen of Cytoxan.
+In several subjects we have also observed significant reductions in viral load in SB-728 treated subjects during a treatment interruption from antiretroviral therapy which have lasted for prolonged periods.
 However, there is no guarantee that these and other future studies of SB-728-T in later stage trials involving larger patient groups may produce positive or similar results as those obtained in earlier trials.

 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late stage clinical trials even after achieving promising results in earlier stage clinical trials.
 If a larger population of patients does not experience positive results, or if these results are not reproducible, our products may not receive approval from the FDA.
-Failure to confirm favorable results from earlier trials by demonstrating the safety and effectiveness of our ZFP Therapeutic products in late stage clinical trials with larger patient populations could have a material adverse effect on our business that would cause our stock price to decline significantly.
+Failure to confirm favorable results from earlier trials by demonstrating the safety and effectiveness of our ZFP Therapeutic and gene therapy products in late stage clinical trials with larger patient populations could have a material adverse effect on our business that would cause our stock price to decline significantly.

-Our potential therapeutic products are subject to a lengthy and uncertain regulatory process, and we may encounter unanticipated toxicity or adverse events or fail to demonstrate efficacy, causing us to delay, suspend or terminate the development of a ZFP Therapeutic.
-If these potential products are not approved, we will not be able to commercialize those products.
+Our potential therapeutic products are subject to a lengthy and uncertain regulatory process, and we may encounter unanticipated toxicity or adverse events or fail to demonstrate efficacy, causing us to delay, suspend or terminate the development of a ZFP Therapeutic or gene therapy program which will prevent us from commercializing those products.